 Overall, the JW written position seems to be that what is happening now is that Satan has been thrown down to earth since 1914, even though the Father gave Jesus the Kingdom rulership then.
 And that the Great Tribulation, apparently, happens while Jesus has the Kingdom.

-But the Bible and the COG teach that the great tribulation/Day of the Lord that Revelation discusses is 3 1/2 years long (e.g. Revelation 12:14; 11:2-3) and that period ends with Christ's return and the establishment of His Kingdom.
-What the Jehovah's Witnesses seem to teach is that amount of the time from Satan being sent to the earth in 1914 and until Christ returns has been from over 97 years thus far (hence this seems to contradict their translation of Revelation 12 that Satan's great anger is for "short period of time").
-Also, the expression that Jesus mentioned about a particular "generation" would suggest that the timeframe probably could not be something like 100 years.
+But the Bible and the CCOG teach that the great tribulation/Day of the Lord that Revelation discusses is 3 1/2 years long (e.g. Revelation 12:14; 11:2-3) and that period ends with Christ's return and the establishment of His Kingdom.
+What the Jehovah's Witnesses seem to teach is that amount of the time from Satan being sent to the earth in 1914 and until Christ returns has been from over a century thus far (hence this seems to contradict their translation of Revelation 12 that Satan's great anger is for "short period of time").
+Also, the expression that Jesus mentioned about a particular "generation" would suggest that the timeframe probably could not be something that exceeds 100 years.
 The Jehovah's Witnesses are clearly in error on many of their 1914 points.

 Perhaps, since the Witnesses cited Revelation 12, it would be helpful to see the time period it actually mentions:

-A "time and times and half a time" is 3 1/2 years, not over 97 years (and by the time Jesus comes, it will likely have been over 100 years).
+A "time and times and half a time" is 3 1/2 years, not over 100 years (and by the time Jesus comes, it will have been over 100 years).
 Three and one half years makes a lot more sense for that short period of time.

 Additionally, the Jehovah's Witnesses seem to define shortly as within a timeframe apparently less than one year as they have also written: